 Boutique hotels are the latest trend in Costa Rica; the tourist board has even started highlighting them on its website.
 Villa Caletas, for example, is nestled in a lush, cliffside rain forest overlooking the Central Pacific Coast.
 Nayara Hotel, Spa and Gardens in La Fortuna overlooks the famous Arenal Volcano.
 (See our review of Nayara Hotel, Spa and and Gardens.)

 If being pampered at a posh beachside resort is in order for your vacation, you can stay at one of Costa Rica's resorts.
 Many specialize in golf, spa treatments or family activities; some even have casinos.

-The regions of Guanacaste and Puntarenas are best known for their resort hotels, including nearly a dozen all-inclusives operated by such brands as Barcelo, Occidental, Doubletree and Hotel Rui.
+The regions of Guanacaste and Puntarenas are best known for their resort hotels, including nearly a dozen all-inclusives operated by such brands as Barcelo, Occidental, Doubletree and Riu.
 The Four Seasons Resort at Peninsula Papagayo in Guanacaste is one of the most luxurious.

 But beachside resorts don't need to be over the top.
 At the family-owned Ylang-Ylang Beach Resort in Montezuma, for example, you can sleep in a geodesic domed bungalow mere steps from where the sand meets the sea.

 Delve into the culture of Costa Rica, enjoy home-cooked meals and practice your Spanish by arranging a homestay.